 Grant Reference: BBF0215261 Title: Molecular basis of FtsH function in the cyanobacterium Synechocystis PCC 6803 Institution of Grant: Queen Mary, University of London PI, Nield J Edited Abstract: FtsH proteases, which are members of the AAA+ (for ATPase associated with various cellular activities) superfamily of proteins, play an important physiological role in the cyanobacterium, Synechocystis 6803, including the acclimation to various type of abiotic stress (e.g., light, heat and salt stress).
 A wide-ranging investigation into the structure and function of the four FtsH homologues found in Synechocystis 6803 will be conducted.
-End date was: 29/05/12 Duration: 39 months Total Value of Grant: £28,883
+End date was: 29/05/12, Duration: 39 months Total Value of Grant: £28,883 BB/D524840/1 Title: A high-throughput crystallisation facility for protein structure determination Institution of Grant: Imperial College London PI, Hohenester, E; co-PIs, Nield J, and Geoffrey Baldwin, James Barber, Peter Brick, Katherine Brown, Martin Buck, Elisabeth Carpenter, Naomi Chayen, Stephen Curry, Paul Freemont, So Iwata, Stephen Matthews, Silvia Onesti, Robert Weinzierl, Xiaodong Zhang Conclusions: This application provided for a robotic nanolitre protein crystallisation facility for the Centre for Structural Biology (CSB) at Imperial College London.
+The CSB is a college centre with affiliated groups from three faculties and provides both expertise and managed core facilities in all major techniques of macromolecular structure determination: X-ray crystallography, nuclear magnetic resonance spectroscopy, and electron microscopy.
+Robotic crystallisation has become essential to make progress in the emerging area of system-wide structural biology.
+End date was: 23/02/07, Duration: 9 months Total Value of Grant: £188,124

-Grant Reference: B17532 Current Institution of Principal Investigator/Co-Applicant: Queen Mary, University of London, Imperial College London Institution of Grant: Imperial College London Leader: PI, Nield J; co-PI, Barber J Title: Using C. reinhardtii as a model system for determining the macromolecular structure of PSI and PSII by high resolution electron microscopy Conclusions: The transformable green alga, C. reinhardtii, was used as a model system to obtain structural information about the macromolecular organisation of photosystem I (PSI) and photosystem II (PSII), in higher plants and other photosynthetic eukaryotic organisms that contain chlorophyll a/b light harvesting complexes (LHC).
-Using electron cryo-microscopy and single particle analysis, a 3D structural model of the LHCII-PSII supercomplex of spinach was refined.
+Grant Reference: B17532 Title: Using C. reinhardtii as a model system for determining the macromolecular structure of PSI and PSII by high resolution electron microscopy Institution of Grant: Imperial College London PI, Nield J; co-PI, Barber J Conclusions: The transformable green alga, C. reinhardtii, was used as a model system to obtain structural information about the macromolecular organisation of photosystem I (PSI) and photosystem II (PSII), in higher plants and other photosynthetic eukaryotic organisms that contain chlorophyll a/b light harvesting complexes (LHC) using electron cryo-microscopy and single particle analysis.
 Related studies were conducted to isolate and characterise a novel LHCI-PSI supercomplex, by negative stain electron microscopy (EM).
-Complementary analyses were also carried out using mutants of Chlamydomonas lacking PSI, PSII and LHCI and II subunits in order to aid the interpretation of the 3D maps obtained.
-End date was: 1/01/06 Duration: 36 months Total Value of Grant: £203,160
+End date was: 1/01/06, Duration: 36 months Total Value of Grant: £203,160

-Grant Reference: C11886 Title: Elucidating the structure of photosystem two by cryoelectron microscopy and single particle analyses Institution of grant: Imperial College London Principal Investigator: Barber J currently at: Imperial College London Co-Applicant: Nield J currently at: Queen Mary, University of London Co-Applicant: Van Heel M currently at: Imperial College London Conclusions: This work programme obtained a 3D structure of photosystem II (PSII) from spinach at 17 Angstroem resolution using cryo-electron microscopy and single particle analyses.
-In addition, a 3D structure of the LHCII-PSII supercomplex from Chlamydomonas reinhardtii was determined and compared to the similar supercomplex from spinach.
+Grant Reference: C11886 Title: Elucidating the structure of photosystem two by cryoelectron microscopy and single particle analyses Institution of grant: Imperial College London PI: Barber J; co-PIs Nield J and Van Heel M Conclusions: This programme obtained a 3D structure of photosystem II (PSII) from spinach at 1.7 nm resolution using cryo-electron microscopy and single particle analyses.
+In addition, a 3D structure of the LHCII-PSII supercomplex from C. reinhardtii was determined.
 All structures obtained were analysed in order to highlight similarities and differences with their 3D maps used as frameworks for incorporating structures of various subunits and subcomplexes obtained from X-ray and electron crystallography.
-The spatial relationship between the extrinsic proteins of the Oxygen Evolving Complex and the D1 and D2 proteins of the reaction centre was investigated.
 Start date: 16/10/99; left project upon award of Royal Society Fellowship 01/10/01 Total Value of Grant: £204,841

-Grant Reference: C06795 Title: Structure determination of a multi-subunit supercomplex of photosystem II by single particle analysis of cryo-electron micrographs Institution of grant: Imperial College London Principal Investigator: Barber J Co-Applicant: Van Heel M Post-doctoral researcher: Nield J Conclusions: New and powerful techniques in the image processing of single particles from cryo-electron microscopy were used to reconstruct a 3D map of the multi-subunit supercomplex, photosystem II.
+Grant Reference: C06795 Title: Structure determination of a multi-subunit supercomplex of photosystem II by single particle analysis of cryo-electron micrographs Institution of grant: Imperial College London PI: Barber J; co-PI: Van Heel M Post-doctoral researcher: Nield J Conclusions: New and powerful techniques in the image processing of single particles from cryo-electron microscopy were used to reconstruct a 3D map of the multi-subunit supercomplex, photosystem II.
 This map was used to determine the position of subunits of this protein complex in order to understand the structural information obtained in the context of energy transfer, charge separation and water splitting.
 Start date: 1/01/97 End date was: 30/09/99 Total Value of Grant: £173,054

 Journals I acknowledge all the Journals that have published details of my co-authored research.

 Content Website design & implementation by Jon Nield.
-Programs used: Rapidweaver 6 and Dreamweaver 5.5.
-Photo credits: My own work (see EXIF data), unless specifically noted in the webpage footer or on the image.
+Programs used: Rapidweaver 7 and, pre-2007, Dreamweaver 5.5.
+Photo credits: My own work (see EXIF data), unless specifically noted in the webpage footer or on the image itself.